-GROWTH, ENTERPRISE & ENVIRONMENT SCRUTINY AND IMPROVEMENT COMMITTEE
+GROWTH SCRUTINY AND IMPROVEMENT COMMITTEE

 Membership 13 Non-Executive Members.
-Politically proportionate Meetings Once per cycle Relevant Cabinet Members The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader, the Cabinet Member for Economic Growth, the Cabinet Member for Climate Change, Environment & Culture and the Cabinet Member for Neighbourhoods, Highways & Transport.
-Director Managing Director Corporate Director for Adults and Communities Remit To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the Growth, Enterprise & Environment Directorate.
+Politically proportionate Meetings Once per cycle Relevant Cabinet Members The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader and the Cabinet Member for Economic Growth- Director Executive Director for Growth, Enterprise and Environment Remit To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the Growth, Enterprise & Environment Directorate, save for those areas within the remit of other Scrutiny and Improvement Committees as set out above.
+To undertake the Overview and Scrutiny role on behalf of the Council in respect of the Tees Valley Combined Authority, Teesworks and the Freeport as they affect Redcar and Cleveland.